Jeremy Heimans

-Jeremy Heimans is co-founder and CEO of Purpose and the co-author of New Power: How Power Works in Our Hyperconnected World - and How to Make It Work for You.
-He has a TED talk on the topic named What new power looks like.

-Heimans is an entrepreneur and political activist, who co-founded the Australian political movement GetUp! and global online political community Avaaz.org.
-A 2018 profile in The Monthly noted that Heimans "might be the most influential and connected Australian in the world".
+Jeremy Heimans is an Australian entrepreneur and political activist.

 Background

 Heimans attended Sydney Boys High School.
 He studied at the University of Sydney, where he was awarded the University Medal in Government, and the Harvard University John F. Kennedy School of Government.

 Heimans, as a child activist in his native Australia, he ran media campaigns and lobbied leaders on issues like children's rights and nuclear non-proliferation.
 In 2004, Heimans dropped out of Oxford to co-found a campaign group in the U.S. presidential elections that used crowd-funding to help a group of women whose loved ones were in Iraq hire a private jet to follow Vice-President Dick Cheney on his campaign stops, in what became known as the "Chasing Cheney" tour.